Barbara Makhalisa: Biography

-Barbara Clara Makhalisa was born in Zimbabwe, and studied at Gweru Teachers' College, majoring in Ndebele and English.
+Barbara Clara Makhalisa was born in Zimbabwe, and studied at Gweru Teachers' College, majoring in Ndebele and English ("at a time when everything colonial was considered to be more superior").

 Her writing career began when she won a national competition with her first book, Qilindini, a detective thriller written in Ndebele, at which time she was only the second female writer in Ndebele.
 Her second book, the Ndebele novel Umendo ("Marriage Is A Gamble", 1977, Mambo Press, 1977), is considered a classic.
 She has said: "I feel people should write in their mother tongue....
 Our whole culture is stored in language, and literature is the storehouse for culture."

 Her writing in English includes The Underdog and Other Stories (Mambo Press, 1984) and Eva's Song: A Collection of Short Stories (Harper Collins, 1996).
 Her story "Different Values" appears in Margaret Busby's 1992 anthology Daughters of Africa.

 In 1981 she became an editor for the publishers Longman Zimbabwe.
 In 1991 she left Longman and worked with her husband in the family company for five years before being invited to head International Bible Society Zimbabwe (IBS Zimbabwe) as a national director in Malawi and Zimbabwe. she coordinated the translation and publishing of the new IBS Shona and Ndebele Bibles, as well as Chichewa New Testament.
 She left IBS in 2005.
 She now runs a company called Radiant Publishing Company, whose vision is to publish for transformation.

 In 2015, she received an honorary degree from the National University of Science and Technology (NUST) in Bulawayo.

 Nkala is an active member of the Brethren In Christ Church in Zimbabwe.
 As an elder in her church, she has sat in a number of humanitarian boards.
 Her influence in the church has mentored many young people to write their stories and many have been published in the Good Words/Amazwi Amahle in Zimbabwe.
 She is the Mennonite World Conference Regional Representative Southern Africa covering South Africa, Mozambique, Malawi, Zambia, and Zimbabwe.
 Nkala and other women were featured in Doris Dube's Silent Labourers.